richardvenneman/appsignal-docs/source/organization/index.html.md

 If you already have an account you can [create a new organization][profile-organizations] from your user account settings.

 Because you'll probably work with new people and apps in this organization, you'll start a new 30 day trial period for this new organization.

+## Renaming an organization

+In case you want to rename your organization contact us at support@appsignal.com, or through the in-app chat.
+Please ensure you're an owner of the organization otherwise we will have to decline your request.

+Please provide the following details in your message:

+1. Tell us which organization you want to rename and what to rename it to.
+1. If the organization's slug in the URL needs to be updated as well (`appsignal.com/your-organization-slug`), let us know what it needs to be changed to as well.

+**Note**: If the organization's URL slug has to be updated as well, the change will break all existing links in emails and other notifications.
+We will not put a redirect in place to link from the old organization slug to the new one.
+New notifications will use the updated organization slug.

 ## Leaving an organization